 An urban bioretention is a microbioretention that is installed in a container.
-The container can be poured in place concrete or concrete block.
-The maximum drainage area to an urban bioretention is 2500 square feet.
+The container can be precast concrete, cast-in-place concrete or concrete mansonry units (CMU).
+The maximum drainage area to an urban bioretention is 2,500 square feet.
 Larger drainage area may be allowed with sufficient flow controls and other mechanisms to ensure proper function, and safety.
 However, the urban bioretention filter must then be designed in accordance with the Level I bioretention filter criteria.